EvanSkiStudios/EvanSkiStudios/README.md

 # [Welcome to my github profile](https://github.com/EvanSkiStudios)
-Im an independent programmer
+I'm an independent programmer
 I make games, applications, and other things.
-I mostly use GML, but occasionally I use an professional programing language
+I mostly use GML, but occasionally I use a professional programming language

 I make games under the name EvanskiStudios
-Sometimes work with my friends in an Indie Group called
+Sometimes, I work with my friends in an Indie Group called

 Pixellated Hammered Raccoon
 [@pferguso6222](https://github.com/pferguso6222)